-Pursuant to the Plan of Arrangement approved by the Company's shareholders on December 13, 2012 and the TSXV on December 14, 2012, the 3,900,000 outstanding share options have been exchanged for 487,500 Unit options at an exercise price of \$0.80 per Unit option on the basis of one Unit option for every eight share options of the Company.
-The Unit options have terms identical to the share options.
+Pursuant to the Plan of Arrangement approved by the Company's shareholders on December 13, 2012 and the TSXV on December 14, 2012, the 3,900,000 outstanding share options have been exchanged for 487,500 Unit Options at an exercise price of \$0.80 per Unit Option on the basis of one Unit Option for every eight share options of the Company.
+The Unit Options have terms identical to the share options, subject to the adjustment of the number of Units based on the exchange ratio of one Unit for every eight common share options.

-On December 14, 2012, the REIT granted 200,000 options at an exercise price of \$3.74 per unit option, expiring on December 14, 2017.
-These options vest over a three-year period beginning one year from the date of grant.
+On December 14, 2012, the REIT granted 200,000 Unit Options at an exercise price of \$3.74 per Unit Option, expiring on December 14, 2017.
+These Unit Options vest over a three-year period beginning one year from the date of grant.